Adam-Behun/data-engineering-program/week-2-data-ingestion/Notes.md

 using homework_ingestion, dockerfile, docker-compose

 I did not find a way to loop around the github repo for .gz files so I am going to take the parquet files from their website

 ## Jinja

+Learn airflow and the ways we orchestrate data workflows, different services withing airflow